-Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury or substantial property damage.
+Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.

-Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury or property damage.
+Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.

-Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury or property damage.
+Indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.